230109training/training/exercises/coding/jest/exercise-2.md

 ## Hints

-1. Use Jest's matchers, such as toBe and not, to check the output of the isPositive function.
+1. Use Jest's matchers, such as `toBe` and `not`, to check the output of the `isPositive` function.
 2. Write test cases to check the function's behavior when passed positive, negative, and zero input numbers.
-3. Use Jest's expect function to chain multiple matchers together.
+3. Use Jest's `expect` function to chain multiple matchers together.

 ## Deliverables